selwynpolit/d9book/book/debugging.md

 ## Drupal code debugging

-Phpstorm and DDEV make this process as painless as possible.
+PhpStorm and DDEV make this process as painless as possible.
 Once you enable Xdebug in DDEV, simply click the \"start listening for PHP Debug Connections\" button.

 To start debugging, open the index.php file and set a breakpoint by clicking on a line number.